lindorff/JiraUserManagementScraper/readme.md

 You'll get a prompt where you can specify which user groups you explicitly want to be shown in the report.

 _Has only been tested to work on Chrome_

+# Testing

+To run the tests, just run `node jira-users.js` and the tests from `tests.js` will be run appropriately.